-Medical malpractice lawyers in New York today released incredible surveillance camera video from Kings County Hospital in Brooklyn, New York, showing a 49 year-old woman dying on the floor of a psychiatric emergency room while being completely ignored by the hospital staff.
+Medical malpractice lawyers in New York today released incredible surveillance camera video from Kings County Hospital in Brooklyn, New York, showing a 49-year-old woman dying on the floor of a psychiatric emergency room while being completely ignored by the hospital staff.

 The video shows the woman keeling over and falling out of a chair on June 19, 2008, and lying facedown on the floor, then thrashing wildly before going limp.
-A full hour passes before anyone bothered to try to help.
+A full hour passes before anyone bothered to help.

-Absolutely incredible video that reminds me of the Rodney King incident.
+An incredible video that reminds me of the Rodney King incident.
 If it was not on video, no one would ever believe that it happened as the plaintiffs’ lawyers will argue.